NOC-MDP/ReSow-Ceeds-V4/docs/AdminGuide.md

             "legend": true
         }
 ```
-The administrator can define things like id (this should be unique and noted for use in the data-layers.tsx file) and source (defined above in sources section).
-In the mbtileserver example, there are multiple layers in the source and source-layer is where it would be defined.
-The admin can then set the paint parameters, this will define the color and opacity of the layer.
-If the layer contains features that should be highlighted when clicked then this will need to be defined here.
-Both fill-opacity and fill-color defined above have two states, when highlighted and when not.
-The boolean feature-state, select is what sets this (is set to true when clicked) therefore the administrator will put both the true and false states in here.
-E.g. the seagrass example above sets opacity as 1 when clicked and 0.75 when not.
-And likewise the colour is #ee6b6e (red) when clicked and #0080ff (blue) when not.
+The administrator can define things like id (this should be unique and noted for use in the data-layers.tsx file)
+and source (defined above in sources section).
+In the mbtileserver example, there are multiple layers in the source
+and source-layer is where it would be defined.
+The admin can then set the paint parameters, this will define the
+color and opacity of the layer.
+If the layer contains features that should be highlighted when clicked then this
+will need to be defined here.
+Both fill-opacity and fill-color defined above have two states, when highlighted and
+when not.
+The boolean feature-state, select is what sets this (is set to true when clicked) therefore the
+administrator will put both the true and false states in here.
+E.g. the seagrass example above sets opacity
+as 1 when clicked and 0.75 when not.
+And likewise the colour is #ee6b6e (red) when clicked and #0080ff (blue)
+when not.

 Finally the last three terms set the interactive, down-loadable and legend states of the layers.
-These are independent but it is expected that a down-loadable layer is also interactive as otherwise users would not be able to see any data when clicking the layer.
-Also if a layer is not interactive it does not need the boolean feature state parameters setting as it will not be possible to highlight it.
-If legend is set to true then any jpeg file that is saved to the /assets folder of the main application will be overlaid on the map.
-The filename needs to match the layer name e.g. GEBCO Bathymetry.jpg.
-The legend will be placed in the bottom left and scaled to 350 pixels high with the width automatically scaled to match the original aspect ratio of the legend.
-Therefore some care in the layout of the legend is needed.
+These are
+independent but it is expected that a down-loadable layer is also interactive as otherwise users would not
+be able to see any data when clicking the layer.
+If a layer is not interactive it does not need the boolean
+feature state parameters setting as it will not be possible to highlight it.
+If a layer is set to be downloadable
+some care in the id is required as the tool will use this name to set the download file name prefix.
+The format is
+as follows.

+> "prefix-uniquekey" example: "SeagrassPotential-hf34v98y531"

+The prefix part of the ID is used as a filename if the layer is set to be downloadable, the unique key suffix is
+used to collate layers into a data category, (see define or add to category section).
+The "-" separator MUST be
+used, no other separators are currently supported.
+Using a different format of ID may result in unexpected behaviour.

+If legend is set to true then any
+jpeg file that is saved to the /assets folder of the main application will be overlaid on the map.
+The filename
+needs to match the layer name e.g. GEBCO Bathymetry.jpg.
+The legend will be placed in the bottom left and scaled
+to 350 pixels high with the width automatically scaled to match the original aspect ratio of the legend.
+Therefore
+some care in the layout of the legend is needed.
 The image below shows an example that is suitable.

 <div align="center">
 <img src="assets/GEBCO.jpg" alt="Example Legend">
 <p> GEBCO Legend example </p>
 </div>

-It is expected that raster WMS layers that are provided by third party sources will provide a legend that can be added to CEEDS.
-If it doesn't match the requirements, e.g. it is horizontal then it will have to be edited or recreated to meet requirements.
+It is expected that raster WMS layers that are provided by third party sources will provide a legend that can be
+added to CEEDS.
+If it doesn't match the requirements, then it will have to be edited or recreated to meet requirements.

 To make highlighting more prominent,a outline layer can also be used.
-This when clicked will create a outline around the feature to display it more prominently.
-The example below shows what would be used for the seagrass example above
+This when clicked will create a outline
+around the feature to display it more prominently.
+The example below shows what would be used for the seagrass
+example above

 ```json
         {